AbhikChowdhury6/unifiedSensorClient/notes/README.md

 so I think that I'm making it overly generic let's make things harder to misuse

+for the intemittent frame readers High Water Mark to 1

 more fundamental data types
 - sensor
   - has a buss that it make sure spins up